superlinked/VectorHub/docs/use_cases/node2vec.md

     print("F1 macro", f1_score(y_test, y_pred, average="macro"))
 ```

-First, we'll see how the BoW representations can be used to solve the classification problem:
+First, we'll see how the well the BoW representations can be used to solve the classification problem:

 ```python
 evaluate(ds.x, ds.y)